jbertovic/tdameritradeclient/Readme.md

 - [X] How do I use the enum better to correspond to the proper endpoint?
 - [X] able to view saved and current orders with filter (endpoint below /saveorders)
 - [X] modified so param are forced to enum and removed builder from pub
+- [*] **(NOT USED)**able to create and delete saved order  (endpoint below with POST and DELETE /saveorders)
+- [ ] able to specify type of orders to retrieve - add `Order` Enum
-- [ ] able to create and delete saved order  (endpoint below with PUT and DELETE /saveorders)
+- [ ] able to create and delete order (endpoint with POST and DELETE /orders)
+- [ ] able to change order
 - [X] create example to pull history, optionchain, and quote
-- [ ] create example to create saved order
+- [ ] create example to create order, change order and then delete order
 - [ ] create feature options from serde_json

 ## Future IDEAS
 - [ ] use `refresh` token instead of actual token if maintaining a client
+- [ ] build json schema for order types to help when creating new orders or replacing existing orders
-- [ ] add documentation
+- [ ] continue to add documentation
 - [ ] add better error checking
 - [X] grouping param pairs on function call instead of only chaining
 - [X] continue to add more restriction on query parameters and options to prevent errors